What Type of Microgreens Should I Grow?

 Mental health

-If you’ve been suffering under the load of the past few years, growing some microgreens may give you the little boost that you need!
+If youโ€™ve been suffering under the load of the past few years (it’s rough out there!), growing some microgreens may give you the little boost that you need!

 Self-sufficiency

 Microgreens are becoming a booming small-business opportunity for people like you and me.
 You can sell them for $50 per pound!
 Once you get the hang of it, start by offering to grow microgreens for your neighbors and watch it take off!
-You can learn more about growing microgreens for profit in this article by GroCyle.
+You can learn more about growing microgreens for profit by GroCyle.

 Amaranthaceae | Amaranth, beets, chard, quinoa, spinach.